 All of our student properties are furnished and have a separate communal area with sofas.
 Each bedroom is equipped with a bed, wardrobe, bedside table, desk and chair as minimum.
 The kitchens are equipped with a fridge/freezer, washing machine and cooker.
 Please note that we do not supply small electrical items such as microwaves, kettles or toasters, or cutlery and crockery.

-The Assured Shorthold Tenancy Agreement is issued to each group of tenants to sign and all are joint and severally liable.
+The Tenancy Agreement is issued to each group of tenants to sign and all are joint and severally liable.

-An application fee (per tenant) is payable upon agreeing a let.
+A holding deposit equivalent to one weeks rent (per tenant) is payable upon agreeing a let.
 This payment forms part of the application process.
 For more information on all the steps from finding the property to moving in, please click this link..
 The property will be reserved during the application process.
-The property will be reserved during the application process.
-Please note that the application fee is non-refundable and does not form part of the damage deposit.
-For more information on applicant fees, please click here.
+Please note that the holding deposit will be offset against the damage deposit.

-The rent is paid in three equal instalments during the term of the tenancy.
-The first payment is due when the tenants move in, the second in January and the third and final payment in April.
-The rent does not include utilities such as electricity or water.
+The rent is paid monthly during the term of the tenancy.
+The first payment is due when the tenants move in and monthly thereafter.
+The rent does not include utilities such as electricity gas or water (Unless Advertised Inclusive).
 Under current regulations, a house occupied exclusively by full-time students is exempt from Council Tax.

-A damage deposit of £395 per student is required and will be collected when the tenancy agreement is signed.
+A damage deposit of £695 per student is required and the balance (less the holding deposit) will be collected when the tenancy agreement is signed.
 It will be held under the Tenancy Deposit Scheme (TDS) and will be returned under the terms of the TDS once the final ‘check out’ inspection has taken place.

 Keys are available for each student on the tenancy agreement as soon as the tenancy begins.
 Each student must collect them from Leamans during office hours.
 At the end of the tenancy, the keys must be returned to the Leamans office.